Home

 All about Charnockite and Mudstone Properties

 Know all about Charnockite and Mudstone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite belongs to Igneous Rocks while Mudstone belongs to Sedimentary Rocks.Texture of Charnockite is Granular whereas that of Mudstone is Clastic.
 Charnockite appears Veined or Pebbled and Mudstone appears Rough and Dull.
-The luster of Charnockite is not available while that of Mudstone is dull.
+The luster of Charnockite is while that of Mudstone is dull.
 Charnockite is available in black, grey, orange, pink, white colors whereas Mudstone is available in black, blue, brown, green, grey, orange, red, white, yellow colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Mudstone are creating artwork, pottery.

 Compare Igneous Rocks